Women for Sobriety alcoholism self-help treatment is a popular option. It is free and effective.

 Meetings end with women joining hands and making an affirmation.
 “We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions.”

 Members also subscribe to Sobering Thoughts.
 It’s the Women for Sobriety free newsletter that’s emailed.
 They can also enjoy the benefits of the chat room group meetings and message boards.

 Women for Sobriety alcoholism self-help might work for you or a loved one.
-Learn more about Women for Sobriety alcoholism self-help at Women for Sobriety.
+Learn much more about Women for Sobriety alcoholism self-help at Women for Sobriety.
 The site gives more information about the meetings, including specifics about the nearest ones.